aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

       "enable_logs_to_es" = true,
 ```

-* Follow terraform instructions from section below ,terraform will create EKS cluster/MSK and OpenSearch compnonents and install fluent-bit in 'logging' namespace and also create a 'example' namespace.
+* Follow terraform instructions from section below ,terraform will create EKS cluster/MSK and OpenSearch cluster and install fluent-bit in 'logging' namespace and also create a 'example' namespace from definition above.

 1. run
 ```